ThanosDi/now-build-env-starter-dynamic/readme.md

 `NPM_TOKEN` is used to authenticate with the npm registry to be able to download private repositories.

-`TEXT` is used to respond to all incoming HTTP requests,
+`TEXT` is used to respond to all incoming HTTP requests.

 Finally, `.dockerignore` is used in order to only upload files into the build stage that are necessary for this project to work.